 The project is for those who lead maths across multiple schools within a MAT, including at least one secondary school.
 This includes MAT maths leads who are continuing from previous years, and new participants.
-To better engage in the programme, participants are encouraged to have at least one school in a Secondary Teaching for Mastery Work Group in 2023/24, but this is not essential.
+To better engage in the programme, participants are encouraged to have at least one school in a Secondary Teaching for Mastery Work Group in 2024/25, but this is not essential.

-Find out more Search secondary MAT maths leaders community online or contact your local Maths Hub: Further information here or click here to apply Benefits - You will promote and develop a shared vision for effective teaching and learning in maths - You will work with subject leaders across your MAT to lead and manage maths teaching effectively, and to develop teaching for mastery approaches within your own department - You will understand the benefits of collaborative professional development for sustained development of professional knowledge and practice - You will understand effective models of maths teacher professional development, the rationale for using them, and the evidence that supports them The community is fully funded by the Maths Hubs Programme, so is free to participating schools.
+Find out more Search secondary MAT maths leaders community online or contact your local Maths Hub:

+Further information here or click here to apply Typically 3 full-day sessions, 1 each term in Birmingham or London.
+MATHS HUBS Benefits - You will promote and develop a shared vision for effective teaching and learning in maths - You will work with subject leaders across your MAT to lead and manage maths teaching effectively, and to develop teaching for mastery approaches within your own department - You will understand the benefits of collaborative professional development for sustained development of professional knowledge and practice - You will understand effective models of maths teacher professional development, the rationale for using them, and the evidence that supports them